Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Introduction

+They in fact proved a stronger result, providing a polynomial-time algorithm that outputs either a perfect matching or a certificate that none exists.
+For the parameter \(c_{k,\ell}^*\), Alon, Frankl, Huang, R\"{o}dl, Ruci\'{n}ski, and Sudakov \cite{alon2012large} made the following conjecture, and verified the case \(k-\ell \le 4\). \begin{conjecture}\cite[Conjecture 1.1]{alon2012large} For all $k,\ell \in \mathbb{N}$ with $\ell \le k-1$, \(c^*_{k,\ell} = 1 - (1 - 1/k)^{k-\ell}\). \end{conjecture} The conjecture is known to hold in several ranges of parameters.
+K\"{u}hn, Osthus and Townsend \cite{kuhn2014fractional} proved it for \(\ell\ge k/2\), and Han \cite{han2016perfect} established the case \(\ell=(k-1)/2\).
+More recently, Frankl and Kupavskii \cite{frankl2022erdHos} verified the conjecture for \(\ell\ge 0.4k\).
+A very recent resolution of a conjecture of Feige \cite{fu2026sharp} together with a result of Ferber and Jain, implies the full validity of Conjecture 1.3.
+Combining with Theorem~\ref{thm:gan_han_algorithm}, it follows that Conjecture~\ref{conj:keevash} holds.

-They indeed proved a stronger result that provides a polynomial-time algorithm that outputs either a perfect matching or a certificate that none exists.
-Improvements on the minimum degree conditions were made in subsequent works \cite{han2017decision, han2020complexity}.
-In this paper, we strengthen this line of work by establishing a robust version of the result.
+In this paper, we strengthen this line of work by establishing a robust version of Theorem \ref{thm:gan_han_algorithm}.
+The conference version of this work established the following theorem in the special case $\ell=k-1$, while the present paper extends it to all $1\le \ell \le k-1$.
 For any hypergraph \(H\) and \(0\le p\le 1\), let \(H_p\) be a spanning random subhypergraph of \(H\) obtained by choosing each edge \(e\in H\) with probability \(p\) independently at random.